ROCm/rocminfo/docs/install/build.rst

 4. lspci : enumerate PCI bus and locate supported devices from a hard-coded lookup table.

-5. rocminfo : a tool shipped with this script to enumerate GPU agents available on a working ROCm stack.
+5. ROCmInfo : a tool shipped with this script to enumerate GPU agents available on a working ROCm stack.